inasafe/inasafe-doc/docs/source/user-docs/toolbar.rst

    :align: center
    :alt: Keyword Editor

-   Keyword Editor
+   *Keyword Editor*

-The Keyword Editor button opens the Keyword editor which is described in :ref:`keywords_system`.
-Basically it enables you to easily edit the Keywords needed for
-|project_name| to create useful output.
+The :guilabel:`Keyword Editor` button opens the editor which is is used to edit the keywords needed for |project_name| to create useful output.
+Keywords are explained in more detail in :ref:`keywords_system`.

 .. _tb_options: